Arkansas Bankruptcy Attorney

 The payment structure of a Chapter 12 bankruptcy follows the harvest seasons when farmers or fishermen earn the majority of their income, rather than requiring that payments are made throughout the year.
 While under a proposed Chapter 12 plan, a family farmer or fisherman must prove they are financially stable enough to make payments and will have enough left over to provide for their family.

-If you have enough income to continue making your payments but have gotten behind and need a chance to catch up, this chapter allows you to reorganize your financial life.
+If you have enough income to continue making your payments but have gotten behind and need a chance to catch up, chapter 13 bankruptcy allows you to reorganize your financial life.
 You can pay your past-due debts over a three- to five-year period.
 If you comply with the terms of your repayment plan, remaining debts may be discharged.

 A bankruptcy is not only filed to protect a debtor from his or her creditors or collectors during times of financial hardship.
 Of course, if you find yourself in default on a mortgage or vehicle, or are being sued by a creditor or collector are usually experiencing a downturn in their finances.

 Some consumers may pass through a time of hardship, have recovered, but are having trouble bringing their debts back to a current status.
 Any of these events and others can drive people into bankruptcy.

 Bankruptcy can be used not only as a shield to protect oneself from their creditors and collectors, but also as a sword to combat creditors and collectors who are engaging in unlawful and unjust practices.

 In bankruptcy, the consumer (or debtor as one who files bankruptcy is called) can protect their property and assets while prosecuting claims against their creditors and collectors before the Federal Bankruptcy Courts.